Why hire a doula?

 What if I’m an LGBTQIA parent?

 I consider myself a proud ally to LGBTQIA parents and that will never change!
 If you will be birthing a baby or present at the birth of your baby, I can help; gender and/or sex orientation should not be an additional barrier to receiving support.
 You will be best served by a doula with a sensitivity for using inclusive language in your interactions and an ability to produce appropriate resources for LGBTQIA clients.
-Your doula should not demonstrate ANY personal views that corrupt their ability to assist you lovingly.
+Your doula should not demonstrate ANY personal views that corrupt an ability to assist you lovingly.

 What if I’m a teen/young parent?